-All non-resident contractors carrying on business in Saskatchewan, providing services to real property, are required to be registered with the Revenue Division as Licensed Vendors for the purpose of collecting and remitting PST on their sales of taxable goods and services.
-They must also report the tax payable on supplies, equipment, vehicles and tools used in Saskatchewan.
+Businesses providing services to real property are required to be registered with the Revenue Division as Licensed Vendors for the purpose of collecting and remitting PST on their sales of taxable goods and services.
+Licensed vendors must also report any tax payable on equipment, supplies and taxable services purchased for their own consumption or use.

-Non-resident contractors not previously registered for PST are required to become licensed by completing the Application for Vendor's Licence/Consumer Registration.
+Contractors not previously registered for PST are required to become licensed by completing the Application for Vendor's Licence/Consumer Registration.